-The accompanying consolidated financial statements for the year ended December 31, 2023, 2022 and 2021 include the accounts of the Company, and its subsidiaries after giving effect to the transaction with FTAC completed on March 30, 2021.
+The accompanying consolidated financial statements for the years ended December 31, 2024, 2023 and 2022 include the accounts of the Company, and its subsidiaries.
 All intercompany transactions have been eliminated in consolidation.
 In the opinion of management, all adjustments, consisting of normal recurring adjustments, necessary for the fair statement of the Company's financial position, results of operations and cash flows have been included.